Miscellaneous links and articles #

 - An interesting article on the politics behind the Israeli wine industry and the subtle ways maps can be political tools.

-- Me and my wife telling our story in a campaign for civil marriage in Israel.
+- My wife and I telling our story in a campaign for civil marriage in Israel.

 - This National Geographic video of a single cell becoming a salamander.